Beatgodes/klibc_framac_wp/README.md

 klibc Verification with Frama-C and WP

-Verification of functions from string.h and stdio.
+Verification of functions from string.h and stdio.h

 Frama-C Fluorine 2 with
 - Alt-ergo 0.95.1